Tim Beckham: Baltimore Orioles

-The Rays dealt Beckham to the Baltimore Orioles for Tobias Myers just before the non-waiver trade deadline on July 31, 2017.
+The Rays dealt Beckham to the Baltimore Orioles for Tobias Myers at trade deadline on July 31, 2017.
 He made his Orioles debut the next night, going 2-for-4 with a double and two runs scored.
 On August 5, in a 5–2 victory over the Tigers, Beckham homered for the third straight game.
 His home run was the 10,000th in Orioles' franchise history.
-Through his first five games with the Orioles, Beckham was 13 for 20, an average of .650, with three home runs, five RBIs, and an OPS of 2.000.
+Through his first five games with the Orioles, Beckham was 13-for-20, an average of .650, with three home runs, five RBIs, and an OPS of 2.000.
 Beckham was named AL Player of the Week.

 Beckham went on a 12-game hitting streak to begin his career with the Orioles, before going 0-for-4 on August 13.
 During the hitting streak, Beckham slashed .531/.549/.939 with seven doubles, two triples, three home runs, nine RBIs and 14 runs scored.

 Beckham collected 50 hits in his first month with the Orioles, the second most in team history (Cal Ripken, 53).
 He hit in 27 of the 29 games and slashed .394/.417/.646 with ten doubles, two triples, and six home runs, while driving in 19 runs and scoring 27 times.

 Prior to the 2018 MLB season, the Orioles announced that Beckham would be moved to third base while Manny Machado would be moved to shortstop.
 Beckham was placed on the 10-day DL on April 25 with a left groin strain, and he was transferred to the 60-day DL on May 13.

 Seattle Mariners

 On January 10, 2019, Beckham signed a one-year contract worth $1.75 million with the Seattle Mariners.
 He was named the Mariners' Opening Day shortstop, making his debut against the Oakland Athletics on March 20, 2019, in Tokyo, Japan.
 Beckham hit safely in 9 of his first 10 games to begin the season, in which he hit .410/477/.846 with 4 home runs and 11 RBI during that span.
-As a result, he was awarded the American League Player of the Week honors for the opening week of 2019.
-On August 6, 2019, Beckham received an 80-game suspension without pay after testing positive for Stanozolol, a performance-enhancing substance, in violation of Major League Baseball's Joint Drug Prevention and Treatment Program.
-This effectively ended Beckham's season, finishing with a .237/.293/.461 (100 wRC+) slash line with 15 home runs and 47 RBIs.
-On December 2, 2019, Beckham was non-tendered by Seattle and became a free agent.
+As a result, he was awarded the AL Player of the Week honors for the first week of the season.
+On August 6, Beckham received an 80-game suspension without pay after testing positive for Stanozolol, a performance-enhancing substance, in violation of MLB's Joint Drug Prevention and Treatment Program.
+This ended Beckham's season, finishing with a .237/.293/.461 (100 wRC+) slash line with 15 home runs and 47 RBIs.
+On December 2, Beckham was non-tendered by Seattle and became a free agent.